Exploring the Optimal Size of Grid-forming Energy Storage in an Off-grid Renewable P2H System under Multi-timescale Energy Management: Results and Discussions

 Additionally, the reduction in the optimal battery capacity due to a decrease in the LF time step is more significant than that caused by an increase in the ramping limit.
 Numerically, as the time step and ramping limit increase to ten times their base values, the average reductions in the battery capacities are 0.876 MWh and 0.484 MWh, respectively.
 This demonstrates that the time step has a more substantial impact on sizing of the BESS.
 Therefore, with the proposed multi-timescale EMS, a shorter time step for the LF has a more pronounced effect than a higher load ramping limit of AELs.
 Meanwhile, under optimal sizing, the yearly degradation of the battery remains relatively constant at approximately 5\%, indicating that the BESS is fully utilized by the proposed EMS across different parameter settings.

 An examination of Fig. \ref{fig:SBat3De} shows that the minimal battery capacity of 2.66 MWh is obtained when the ramping limit of AELs reaches 0.5 MW/s with a 5-s time step for the LF.
 However, it may be challenging to design the ramping at 0.5 MW/s (10\% of the rated power) for utility-scale AELs \cite{david2019advances}.
-Setting the ramping limit in the range of 0.2 MW/s to 0.3 MW/s with a 5-s or 10-s time step for a 5 MW-rated AEL in the LF is more advisable based on our experiments on several 5 MW-rated commercial AELs, and the BESS size remains in an acceptable range of between 2.66 and 2.89 MWh.
+Achieving such performance requires a high-bandwidth control loop in the EL rectifier, which may compromise control precision and complicate controller design.
+In addition, rapid load adjustments increase heat generation and hydrogen--oxygen gas crossover, necessitating larger heat exchangers or higher-power chillers and more advanced control for limiting hydrogen to oxygen (HTO) impurity.
+These enhancements incur additional costs and introduce design complexities.
+Considering current manufacturing capabilities of commercial ELs, a ramping limit of 0.2 MW/s to 0.3 MW/s (4\%--6\% of the rated power) with a 5-second or 10-second time step is more practical based on our experiments on several 5 MW-rated commercial AELs.
+Under these settings, the required BESS capacity remains within an acceptable range of 2.66 to 2.89 MWh.